saranya-k-p/Business-Insights-360_PowerBI/README.md

 ---

 ## Impact:
-- By acting on these recommendations, AtliQ can improve its profitability by the 2022 festive season and end the year on stronger financial footing.
+- By acting on these recommendations, AtliQ can improve its profitability by the 2022 festive season and end the year on stronger financial situation.
 - They can turn around underperforming regions or products and enter 2023 with a more balanced growth trajectory.
 - Increased market share through better strategic and data-driven decisions.